 Where Great Care starts

-Real care of your residents doesn’t begin with costly procedures or even fancy new buildings, but instead with simple gifts of affection, love
+Real care of your residents doesn’t begin with costly procedures or even fancy new buildings, but instead with simple gifts of affection, love and concern.

 Compassionate Leadership is about creating a compassionate culture for staff and residents.
 Compassionate cultures are resident-centered cultures.